keptn-workshops/getting-started/04_Automatic_remediation/README.md

 ## Configure Dynatrace Problem Detection

-For the sake of the workshop, we will configure Dynatrace to detect problems based on fixed thresholds.
+For the sake of the workshop, you will configure Dynatrace to detect problems based on fixed thresholds.

 * In your Dynatrace Tenant, go to **Settings > Anomaly Detection > Services**.